nickbrandt/GitLab/doc/user/project/deploy_boards.md

 1. Configure the [Kubernetes service][kube-service] in your project for the cluster.
 The Kubernetes namespace is of particular note as you will need it for your deployment scripts (exposed by the `KUBE_NAMESPACE` env variable).
-1. Ensure a Kubernetes label of `app: $CI_ENVIRONMENT_SLUG` is applied to the deployments, replica sets, and pods, where `$CI_ENVIRONMENT_SLUG` the value of the CI variable.
+1. Ensure Kubernetes annotations of `app.gitlab.com/env: $CI_ENVIRONMENT_SLUG`
+   and `app.gitlab.com/app: $CI_PROJECT_PATH_SLUG` are applied to the deployments, replica sets, and pods, where `$CI_ENVIRONMENT_SLUG` and `$CI_PROJECT_PATH_SLUG` are the values of the CI variables.
 This is so we can lookup the proper environment in a cluster/namespace which may have more than one.
 These resources should be contained in the namespace defined in the Kubernetes service setting.
-   You can use an [Autodeploy] `.gitlab-ci.yml` template which has predefined stages and commands to use, and automatically applies the labeling.
+You can use an [Autodeploy] `.gitlab-ci.yml` template which has predefined stages and commands to use, and automatically applies the annotations.
 Each project will need to have a unique namespace in Kubernetes as well.
 The image below demonstrates how this is shown inside Kubernetes.

+   NOTE: **Note:**
+   The Kubernetes label of `app` is deprecated and will not be used for deploy boards in the future.

     ![Deploy Boards Kubernetes Label](img/deploy_boards_kubernetes_label.png)